thinkloop/memoizerific/README.md

 - :heavy_multiplication_x: [Mem](https://github.com/sindresorhus/mem) (@sindresorhus)

-I found three libs that met the first three criteria that had decent traction:
+Three libs with reasonable traction, seem to meet the basic criteria:

 - [Memoizee](https://github.com/medikoo/memoizee) (@medikoo)
 - [LRU-Memoize](https://github.com/erikras/lru-memoize) (@erikras)
 - ~~[LRU-Memoize](https://github.com/neilk/lru-memoize) (@neilk)~~

-After a little fiddling, however, the library by @neilk was simply producing incorrect results, so we dropped it out of the running, leaving two viable options.
+After some quick testing, however, the library by @neilk was simply producing incorrect results, leaving two viable candidates.
-Time to test their performance.
+Time to test performance.

 ## Benchmarks

-This library is intended for real-world use-cases, and is therefore benchmarked against other libraries using complex real-world data.
+This library is intended for real-world use-cases, and is therefore benchmarked against other libraries using large, complex, real-world data.
-Humanity doesn't need any more fibonacci solvers.
+Humanity doesn't need any more fibonacci solvers after all.
 Example arguments look like this:
 ```javascript
 myMemoized(